HansFeddersen/School_District_Analysis/README.md

 Data Bootcamp Module 4: PyCitySchools with Pandas
 ## Overview of Project

-### The purpose of this project is to anlalyze the performance of a group of students and schools using Jupyter notebooks.
+### The purpose of this project is to analyze the performance of a group of students and schools using Jupyter notebooks.
 At first, the results were obtained using the complete "students_complete.csv" and "schools_complete.csv" datasets, but after the first analysis some values of the student dataset were modified, as one grade of Thomas High School had invalid input (which changes the overall results of the analysis.
 By the end of this project, we are able to obtain and compare the following:

-* I. Summary of the disctrict (and how is affected with the change of grades)
+* I. Summary of the district (and how is affected with the change of grades)
 * II.
 Summary of each school (and how is affected with the change of grades)
 * III.
-How he change of grades affect the High Schools were the changes were made
+How the change of grades affects the High Schools were the changes were made
 * IV.
 Effect of replacing grades in scores of each school (according to school spending, school size and school type)